The big face-to-face versus online training debate

 Nurture Marketing Specialist at Kineo APAC

 Since the eighties, the knowledge economy has grown exponentially, generating high-skilled jobs, public access to the internet, and the way we process information.
-With resources available from anywhere and at any time, the growth of online learning has been rapid and continues to boom.
+With resources available from anywhere, and at any time, the growth of online learning has been rapid.

 Is an exclusive online training experience the best approach for our workplace training?

-Face-to-face or classroom style learning works better with some topics as not all are compatible with an exclusively online environment.
-Let’s look at the pros and cons of each training style to determine what is best.
+Face-to-face or classroom style learning is preferable with some topics that require more of a blended learning approach.
+Firstly, let’s look at the pros and cons of each training style.

-Courses are accessed online.
-Learners can take a course from the workplace or from the comfort of their home and learn at their own pace with 24/7 access, that is not possible with traditional classroom structures.
+Online learning can be taken anywhere and at any time and only requires an internet connection.
+This is not possible with traditional classroom structures.
 Many courses are now also mobile enabled and combine text, graphics and video to create a unique learning experience.
 The learning can reach many individuals and is consistent, everybody receives the same content.
 In addition, intuitive analytics tools can predict current and future learning gaps, recommendations for extending that learning as well as standard completion rates and pass marks.
-Credentialing is a hot topic in the elearning space and can validate the course quality, providing recognition of that learning and endorsement from professional industry bodies.

 Cons of online learning